 Wooden sheds require some occasional maintenance, otherwise the finish of the shed can deteriorate over time.
 Put some thought into your thirst for DIY and how much time you have to spend keeping it up to scratch.
 It won’t take a lot of your time but it will be another addition to your to-do list.
 Wooden sheds also tend to command a little more in price, however getting the look you want and having something a little special is a worthwhile investment.Resin Plastic

 Resin sheds are the ultimate in lightweight and durability – the material does not fade or crack and the ability to keep everything dry is a testament to the weather-tightness of resin construction.
 A variety of colours are available, with new shades being released all the time.
 The easy-to-manufacture nature of resin means there is also a huge range of configurations and sizes, allowing you to choose the right shed for your particular needs.
+One useful advantage of resin construction over traditional steel is the reduced condensation, a plus if you are looking to store more sensitve items.
 Remember that the need for a weather tight and durable shed in New Zealand conditions is paramount and resin might be the best material to stand up to the rigours of four seasons in one day!

 Pitched roof sheds are great for storing tall items like skis or surfboards.
 They also work well as workshops, providing comfortable standing room in the centre.
 Flat roof sheds are ideal if you have limited vertical space to put them in.
 A flat roof is still slightly sloped, to allow water to run off.
 Neither of our roof styles include a gutter, so you won’t have to spend time cleaning algae or leaves out of a shed gutter.